 What is the first-person point of view?
 Well, the answer is pretty simple.
 We all use the first-person point of view daily.
 If you’ve ever recounted a personal story to your friends, then you’ve used the first-person point of view.
 At least, I hope you did because it would be strange to tell a personal story from a third-person point of view, or stranger, second.
 Today, I will define the first-person point of view, give some examples of the first-person point of view, and finally some tips on using it.

 What is First Person Point of View?

-The first-person perspective is when the main character, or characters, narrator the story directly to your reader.
+The first-person point of view is when the main character, or characters narrate the story directly to the reader.
 The reader and the character are like old friends.
 The character is very open with the reader about their thoughts and feelings.
 It’s as if you’re reading their journal.
 Usually, the perspective character is the main character of the story, but not always.

 For instance, in The Great Gatsby, written in the first person, Nick Caraway is the perspective character, but not the protagonist.
 Nick takes part in the story’s events and relays them to the reader, but he is not the main character.

 You’ll know you’re reading a story in the first person when you see pronouns like I, me, or my.
 The character is the narrator, so that they will be speaking directly to the reader.

 There are certain first-person point of view words that will hint to readers the story is in first-person POV.
 When reading a first-person point of view, you’ll notice the narrator using the following pronouns.

 These pronouns indicate that the narrative is written in the first person.
 Suppose you find yourself using the pronouns frequently in your writing.
 In that case, you’re probably more comfortable writing from a first-person point of view.

 - Uses pronouns I, me, my, or we